wfahren/OpenVPN/web_sites_not_loading.md

 ## Test the connection with ping to find maximum packet size the VPN will support

-This the example is OpenVPN over a DSL (PPoE) connection.
+The connection the OpenVPN server uses to connect to the Internet is DSL (PPPoE).

-From the OpenVPN server, ping the client's IPv4 address, 10.8.0.2 in my case.
+From the OpenVPN server, ping the client's IPv4 address, 10.8.0.2 in this case.
 I already set the MTU, so yours might be different.
-I used many different payload sizes before I found the max; here are just the two that narrowed it down.
+I used many different payload sizes before I found the max Here are just the two that narrowed it down.
 My client is connected via Starlink, which is why the ping looks high—not bad for going to space and back.

 ```text
 ping -M do -s 1405 10.8.0.2